Daniel Bennahmias: Closure of Auschwitz-II and return to Greece

 On 18 January 1945, with the eastern front very near, they were marched eight kilometres in the snow – verbally abused by some local people – to Auschwitz-III from where they were taken through Czechoslovakia by lorry and train.
 The Czechs threw salamis and other food to them as they passed.
 There was a further march to Ebensee, a satellite camp of Mauthausen.
 He was put to work in an underground weapons factory, where he collapsed due to an infected foot from the march.
 He spent a week in hospital after being operated on, before being sent back to the weapons factory.
 The infection set in again and a further period in the hospital coincided with the arrival American Army and his reunion with Gabbai.
 After receiving identity cards from the Americans on 26 May 1943, the pair travelled by train through Italy where they were treated kindly.
 They arrived by cargo plane in Athens on 2 July, aged 22.
 He sought out his friend, Dr. Benveniste, and assisted him at a community hospital before employment feeding and clothing displaced people at the Joint Distribution committee, where he met also met his future wife.
 He worked as a correspondent for over two years.
 He married in 1951.

-Emigration to the USA
+Emigration to the United States

-His wife, who was studying in Milwaukee, eventually persuaded him to go to the USA, where they settled.
+His wife, who was studying in Milwaukee, eventually persuaded him to go to the US, where they settled.
 They had two children.
 He gained a BSc in chemistry from the University of California, Berkeley.
 His wife died of cancer when she was 42.
 Bennahmias worked as a chemist for 23 years before becoming a merchant.
 He died on 22 October 1994.